thenasko/mathematics-in-the-world/probability/basic.md

 ### Singles row

 > A number of single men and women independently bought tickets for a movie, and they end up sitting in a single row.
 If a man and a woman occupy adjacent seats, we will call them a potential couple.
 Assuming that the seating arrangement is random, and there are $$a$$ men and $$b$$ women, how many potential couples are there on average?

+### Two loans

+> An aspiring loan shark, Tony, has made two month-long loans.
+He becomes worried that some of them will default.
+After a sleepless night of computations, he figures out that the chance of default for the first loan is 10%, and for the second is 20%.
+What are the possible values for the probability that at least one of the loans will default?
+What are the possible correlations between the two events?